List of alien races in DC Comics: Daxamites

 The Daxamites are a race who originate from the planet Daxam, with physiology similar to Kryptonians.
 This enables them to gain special abilities in a yellow-sun environment, yet they have extreme sensitivity to lead.
+Mon-El is a known Daxamite.

+Daxamites in other media

+The Daxamites appear in Supergirl.
+They are led by King Lar Gand (portrayed by Kevin Sorbo) and Queen Rhea (portrayed by Teri Hatcher), who are the parents of Mon-El.

 Debstams

 The Debstams of Debstam IV are a race of humanoids who were wiped out by a pandemic brought to their world by the tyrant Mongul.

 Dheronians

 The Dheronians are a race of white-eyed, white-skinned humanoids introduced in the Earth One continuity.
 Hailing from Dheron, the fifth world of the Rao star system, the Dheronians were locked in an ongoing war for resources with the neighboring world of Krypton and had a hand in the planet's fate.
-As they share the same star as Krypton, their physiology functions in much the same way with only several notable differences; absorbing energy from foreign stars to exhibit super strength and invulnerability.
+As they share the same star as Krypton, their physiology functions in much the same way with only several notable differences; absorbing energy from foreign stars to exhibit superhuman strength and invulnerability.
 While still strong, their technology is still vulnerable to Krypton's.